 Here are some sub-categories that you can and should review for informational purposes…

-Covid numbers are minimal in Hawaii.
-However, the state has chosen to protect residents and the overall lack of ICU hospital beds.
+Covid numbers are and have been minimal in Hawaii.
+However, the state has wisely chosen to protect residents and the overall lack of ICU hospital beds.
 The neighbor islands (Big Island, Maui & Kauai) have very few ICU beds and small hospitals.
+In fact, some of those islands have as few as five or six ICU beds.
 The chosen scenario basically revolves around keeping the virus out of the island state.

 The very real question you must address: Are you prepared for a bout of the virus in terms of quarantine, available health care, insurance and the recovery period, which could involve weeks of added room nights and other assorted expenses?
-If you are not extremely healthy and well insured, or your insurance carrier does not cover you out-of-state, or you are not prepared for a significant added expense, visiting Hawaii can be very tricky during the next several months.
+If you are not extremely healthy and well insured, or your insurance carrier does not cover you out-of-state, or you are not prepared for a significant added expense, visiting Hawaii can be very tricky until more folks are vaccinated.

-No matter what, if you are planning to travel to the Aloha state, be sure you know ALL the constantly changing rules, regulations and protocols regarding Covid-19.
-Every airline, every island, every vehicle rental, every accommodation, every restaurant and every golf course has protocols of their own.
-Please be fully aware of what the rules are before arriving.
+If you’re planning travel to Hawaii, be sure you know ALL the constantly changing rules, regulations and Covid-19 protocols.
+Every airline, every island, every vehicle rental, every accommodation, every restaurant and every golf course have varying protocols.
+Please be fully aware of what the rules are before you visit!